-Today, the program continues to lead the nation in innovative research into the causes, prevention, detection and treatment of ovarian cancer with director Anil K. Sood, M.D.
-Dr. Sood's reputation will help advance the program’s mission to find a cure for ovarian cancer by creating collaborative research for improving diagnosis and treatment of this disease.
+The program leads the nation in innovative research into the causes, prevention, detection and treatment of ovarian cancer with director Anil K. Sood, M.D., whose international reputation advances the program’s mission to find a cure for ovarian cancer by creating collaborative research for improving diagnosis and treatment.

 The program’s goals are to develop:

 - A new understanding of the causes of ovarian cancer;